spook/ink2pdf/README.md

 ### The Page Prefix

 For more control over how pages are mapped from layers, use *page prefixes*.
+Page prefixes are processed only in --prefixes (-x) mode.

 This works by prefixing each layer's name with a page number, using a special format.
 For example, consider these layer names: